+The signs of emotional abuse are actually easy to spot if you know what to look for.
 People who are victims of emotional abuse often display certain behaviors and traits.
 These indicators of emotional abuse include depression, anxiety, tiptoeing around one’s partner, fear of one’s partner or spouse, blaming oneself for things that go wrong in a relationship, a constant need for their partner’s approval, and feelings of shame.
 Children who are victims of emotional abuse may display symptoms such as being cruel to others, behaving negatively or in a destructive manner, or being extremely demanding.
 They may have shy or passive personalities, or they may be highly aggressive.
-Other indicators that a child is being emotionally abused include anxiety, low self-esteem, passiveness, suicidal tendencies, fearfulness, and depression.
+Other indicators that a child is experiencing emotional abuse include anxiety, low self-esteem, passiveness, suicidal tendencies, fearfulness, and depression.
 They may have feelings of shame and social isolation.

 Effects On the Body and Mind